 - One or more science templates, describing the instrument setup and the exposure parameters: for example, which mask should be loaded in a MOS observation, which grism should be used, which grating central wavelength should be set, which jitter pattern should be obtained, what integration time should each exposure have, etc.

 - In some cases, the OB may end with an attached calibration template, such as for instance an arc lamp exposure for precise wavelength calibration to be obtained right after the last scientific exposure with the instrument in the same configuration.
 The set of acquisition, science, and possible attached calibration templates in a given OB compose the Observation Description.

-In addition to the templates, a science OB contains other important, instrument-independent information:
+In addition to the templates, a science OB contains other important, mostly instrument-independent information: